Current state of affairs

 Significant funding has been received from the African Penguin Species Champion, the Charl van der Merwe Trust, and Pamela Isdell, a patron of the African Penguin to ensure that critical interventions can be made.
 The projects we are involved with work towards our major goal: incorporating the needs of penguins (and other predators) into fishery management.
 This is known as the Ecosystem Approach to Fisheries (EAF).

 We are working on the following projects:

-- Island closures project: Funding researcher, Dr. Lorien Pichegru to examine the effects of banning fishing around penguin breeding islands.
-Preliminary results show that creating a 20 km fishing exclusion zone around a colony means that penguins don't have to swim as far as before to find food.
+Island closures project: As part of a broader initiative, BirdLife South Africa funded researcher, Dr. Lorien Pichegru to examine the effects of banning fishing around penguin breeding islands.
+Preliminary results show that creating a 20 km fishing exclusion zone around a colony means that during the energetically demanding breeding season penguins don't have to swim as far as to find food.